 Throughout the text, an important constituent element of statutory inheritance and testamentary succession is whether the parent-child relationship is established, which affects the accuracy of judgments in such cases in judicial practice.
 The presumption of paternity is also an important factor in judging inheritance.
-Article 1073 of the Civil Code stipulates the relevant content of the confirmation of paternity ° "Parents or adult children have the right to request the confirmation of parentage, and parents also have the right to request the denial of parentage.
-From this, two points are evident: first, parentage determination involves the plaintiff initiating a lawsuit to seek a judicial alteration of parent-child identity, with a strict approach taken towards the filing of such suits to prevent undue interference by public authority into private civil rights; second, in China, the eligible plaintiffs for parentage determination or denial of the presumption of parentage."[7]This does not violate the principle of equality between civil subjects, and it is an important means to maintain family harmony and maintain a balance in the relationship between parents and children.
-Both parties can file a lawsuit for the confirmation of paternity, which can reduce the fragmentation of the family in society and thus maintain social stability. and the principle of protecting the right to inherit private property in the event of inheritance between parents and children.
+Article 1073 of the Civil Code stipulates the relevant content of the confirmation of paternity or adult children have the right to request the confirmation of parentage, and parents also have the right to request the denial of parentage.
+From this, two points are evident: first, parentage determination involves the plaintiff initiating a lawsuit to seek a judicial alteration of parent-child identity, with a strict approach taken towards the filing of such suits to prevent undue interference by public authority into private civil rights; second, in China, the eligible plaintiffs for parentage determination are explicitly enumerated, and only those who qualify have the right to request the court's confirmation or denial of the presumption of parentage."
+This does not violate the principle of equality between civil subjects, and it is an important means to maintain family harmony and maintain a balance in the relationship between parents and children.
+Both parties can file a lawsuit for the confirmation of paternity, which can reduce the fragmentation of the family in society and thus maintain social stability, and the principle of protecting the right to inherit private property in the event of inheritance between parents and children.